EndPointCorp/end-point-blog/2020/09/22/automated-testing-with-symfony.html.md

 With such a big topic, it would be futile to try touching on every aspect of it in this article.
 Instead, I’ll try to take a pragmatic approach and discuss a testing strategy I’ve found success with in the past as well how much testing is necessary before I feel comfortable putting code into production.
 This article could also serve as a sort of introduction to automated testing using the [Symfony framework](https://symfony.com/) as a vehicle to explore various types of testing without diving too deep into edge cases or framework specifics, and instead leaning more into the concepts and design decissions that go into writing them.
 Still, we’ll make sure to have a running and competent test suite by the end.

 So we’re going to talk about automated testing, which in its own right is a very important part of the larger discipline of software testing.
-It’s also a topic that, being a developer (and as such, responsible for implementing this type of tests), I’m passionate about.
+It’s also a topic that, as a developer (and as such, responsible for implementing this type of tests), I’m passionate about.

 Let’s get started.